-These islands can be described as one big open-air museum with a history straddling 7,000 years and the artifacts which are still very visible.
+These islands can be described as one big open-air museum with a history straddling 7,000 years and artifacts which are still very visible.
 Today it’s become easily reachable from almost anywhere, with regular direct flights from major European countries, 30 minutes travel time to reach North African countries, and daily connections to Dubai, facilitating travel to and from the Middle East, Africa, and Asia.

 Maltese culture blends the ideals of centuries of traditionalism with modern-day European social liberalism.
 Malta’s food services and nightlife scene are two unexpected bonuses that will greet you on arrival.
-Paceville, Spinola Bay, St. Julian’s Bay, and much more places will welcome you with beer Friday and with friendly talks.
+Paceville, Spinola Bay, St. Julian’s Bay, and much more places will welcome you with beer Friday and friendly talks.

 The cost of living in Malta is also cheaper.
 It’s conceivable to find a modern apartment with a small garden and bedrooms at better value for money, and utilities are also not as expensive.
-Local products that are sold in roadside markets are less costly and fresh compared to the imported products.
-Eating out in Malta is slightly cheaper than in many of the other European countries.
+Local products that are sold in roadside markets are less costly and fresh compared to imported products.
+Eating out in Malta is slightly cheaper than in many other European countries.

 After joining the EU, Malta has taken full advantage of opportunities available to advance commercial standards, business, and quality of life.
 Safety and security are outstanding.
 All areas are safe to walk or drive around at night.
 Living standards in Malta are acceptable and compare well with those of continental Europe.